aantti/mcp-netbird/README.md

    }
    ```

+For more information on how to add a similar configuration to Claude Desktop, see [here](https://modelcontextprotocol.io/quickstart/user).

-> Note: if you see `Error: spawn mcp-netbird ENOENT` in Claude Desktop, you need to specify the full path to `mcp-netbird`.
+> Note: if you see something along the lines of `[netbird] [error] spawn mcp-netbird ENOENT` in Claude Desktop logs, you need to specify the full path to `mcp-netbird`.
+On macOS Claude Logs are in `~/Library/Logs/Claude`.

 ## Development